stepanataccolade/docsv2/sources/ci_configure.md

 You can send notifications to public IRC rooms using Shippable.
 Private IRC support is coming up soon.

+Adding IRC notifications through UI (Subscription settings) is not required.
 Use the following yml structure to send IRC notifications:

 ```yaml